HeyThatsViv/Predicting-Depression/README.md

 - <b>second_notebook.ipynb:</b> Continuation of the narriative documentation that begins after data cleaning at the explore stage of the project
 - <b>PredictingDepressionSlides.pdf:</b> PDF version of project presentation slides
 - <b>project_functions folder:</b> Contains the custom functions written for use in the first_notebook and second_notebook
-- <b>Dashboard folder:</b> Contains files for the creation of the dashboard for exploring the data of this project

 ## Abstract